How Forklift Lights Impact Safety On the Job

 - Don’t rely solely on warning sounds.
 Audible warning signals can get lost in noisy warehouses.
 Also, some operators sometimes turn them off because they are annoying.
 Combine forklift lighting and sound to maximize safety.

-– Don’t direct warning lights at pedestrian eye level.
+- Don’t direct warning lights at pedestrian eye level.
 This can hinder a worker’s ability to see.
 It can also interfere with auto-darkening welding helmets.
-Instead, direct warning light beams toward the floor.
+Instead, a direct warning light beams toward the floor.
 They are still easy to see and don’t disrupt regular vision.

 - Don’t assume your overhead lighting is enough.
 Even if your work site is well lit, forklift safety lights are needed.
 Bright colored and moving lights are vital for alerting workers not paying attention or distracted by their phones.